 Company formation can be cheap and you shouldn’t have any trouble getting set up.
 We’ve written 9 top tips to help you with the formation of your new business.

 I have previously spoken about top tips for those who are interested in starting their own business.
-You can read that article here.
+You can read that article, Top 5 business tips (for Startups) here.
 Although those tips are focused around new startups you may still be wondering about the initial phases of company formation and you may it find it surprisingly easy.
 So let’s get started.

 If you are a UK business, your first point of call is to get set-up with HMRC.
 Signing up with HMRC (Her Majesty’s Revenue and Customs) is a necessary step to let the British government know that you; want a personal tax account, are an individual who needs to send a Self Assessment tax return or that you want to set up a limited company or other organisation that, by law, needs to pay tax.
 By signing into the .gov website you will be able to access additional information and register yourself as a UK business.

 It’s also a good idea to complete HMRC’s free online training course that will give you great advice on record-keeping and filling in and filing your tax-returns.